syncfusion-content/maui-docs/MAUI/Barcode-Generator/customization.md

 N> In the image above, the smallest bar line width is 1 logical pixel.

-Below code snippet shows the one dimensional barcode without the `Module` property,
+The following code sample shows the one-dimensional barcode without the `Module` property.

 {% tabs %}